bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-one-preparing-the-work-environment/introduction_bitcoin_programming.md

 > Be careful, the NPM version of BitcoinJS is not necessarily up to date the github master branch.
 This is why the package.json references a github commit.
 >
 > ```shell
-> $ cd code
+> cd code
-> $ npm install
+> npm install
 > ```

 ### Complementary libraries and scripts

 Complementary library `bx` aka [Libbitcoin Explorer](https://github.com/libbitcoin/libbitcoin-explorer) is useful for some quick tasks like generating seed entropy or computing a hash.
 For address derivation tasks or others, make sure to configure the bx.cfg configuration file appropriately.

 You will find a number of handy scripts in the `./code` directory.
 It will be much easier to follow along this guide if you always use the same addresses, in NodeJS and in Bitcoin Core.
 The `generate_wallets.js` script will help you with wallet generation and private key importation.
-Check out [_**Generating and Importing Wallets**_](02_0_generating_and_importing_wallets.md) for more information.
+Check out [_**Generating and Importing Wallets**_](generating_and_importing_wallets.md) for more information.

 You can find a simple handy base converter in `baseConverter.js`

 Finally, numbers in Bitcoin script require to be encoded in little endian hexadecimal.
 BitcoinJS takes care of that but in case you need it check out the `int2lehex.sh` bash script.
-Don't forget to `$ chmod 755 integer2lehex.sh`.
+Don't forget to `chmod 755 integer2lehex.sh`.

 ## Transaction Basics